PamelaCaguana/recipe-collection/README.md

-# Recipe Collection README
+# Recipe Collection

 This is a working project for myself, my family, and anyone else who has ever thought to themselves "What was that really tasty dish I made last month?
 Did I bookmark it?
 Was it on youtube?
 Wait, did I screen shot the recipe?
 Did I really take 1000 photos in the last month?
 Nevermind I'll just do take out again."

 Because making your own food shouldn't require a google deep dive.

-## Version 1.0 is Live
+## Version 1.1 is Live
 This version includes the following features/capabilities:
-- Look up recipes posted by all users.
+- Read recipes posted by all users.
 - Create an account using an email address.
 - Add and edit recipes with images and links.
 - Like and delete recipes.

-## Currently working on V1.1
 - Pagination to include full recipes in easy to read layout.
-- Search through recipes and tags.
+- Search through recipes titles and tags.

+## Currently working on V1.3
+- Comment Section.
-- Layout improvements for desktops.
+- Layout improvements on recipe details page.
+- Add allergy options and icons.
+- Make form its own page.
+- Reformat tag input in form.
+- Add recipe breakdown.
+- Stabilize search section.
+- Add the ability to search by user.
+- Add the ability to create a favorite recipe list and/or the ability to pin recipes.
 - Highlight different recipes on the homepage.

 ## Package Dependencies